The Value of Project Management Qualifications – Opportunities Within the Recession

 - Whereas the relative subjectivity of competence assessments lacks the clarity of pass/fail and is situational.
 Many of the current competency based certifications lack a rigorous testing of underpinning knowledge and there is no way of knowing if the demonstrated competence is transferrable.

 To select the best candidate, employers needs to look to other aspects of a person’s overall capabilities as well as the credential they hold.
 But employing qualified staff helps lift the credibility of the employer in the market.

 Looking 5 to 10 years into the future I expect the PM credentialing process will have change substantially to blend aspects of workplace assessment (competency) with the formal testing of knowledge.
 The PMI Program Management Professional (PgMP) credential is a start along this route; my prediction is most other credentials will follow.

 However, don’t wait for the future!
-If you are in the job market today, or want to improve your prospects with your current employer holding a recognised industry credential is becoming essential.
+If you are in the job market today, or want to improve your prospects with your current employer attending project management courses to gain a recognised industry credential is becoming essential.
 The biggest change we’ve noticed in the last decade is the general shift from the view that having a credential was a major advantage in the job market to the current situation where not having a credential has become a significant disadvantage.
 I’m not sure this is a good thing but it is the reality we all have to live with.

 The choice in the UK is between PMP, PRINCE2 Practitioner, the new APM Registered Project Professional (RPP) and possibly the IPMA Levels C or B. A few organisations have a preference for one of these, most seem to be unaware of the differences.
 So, if you want to advance your career in project management and increase your income the market has spoken – get credentialed… you really do need to be certified if you want to be a project manager